codeOfSamson/moloco-mockAPI/README.md

 1) Download zip or clone this repo and navigate to project folder
 2) create a virtual environment, run this command in terminal:

-python3 -m venv venv
+'python3 -m venv venv'
 then:
-source venv/bin/activate  # on Mac/Linux
+'source venv/bin/activate'  # on Mac/Linux or
-venv\Scripts\activate     # on Windows
+'venv\Scripts\activate'     # on Windows

-3)Install dependencies, run this command in terminal: pip install -r requirements.txt
+3)Install dependencies, run this command in terminal:
+'pip install -r requirements.txt'

 4) Run the server, run this command in terminal:

-uvicorn app.main:app --reload
+'uvicorn app.main:app --reload'

 5) API will then be available on : http://127.0.0.1:8000